License to Live

-License to Live (ニンゲン合格, Ningen gōkaku) is a 1998 Japanese drama film directed by Kiyoshi Kurosawa.
-The film was released in 1998 with mostly positive reviews.
+License to Live (ニンゲン合格, Ningen gōkaku) is a 1998 Japanese drama film written and directed by Kiyoshi Kurosawa.
+Starring Hidetoshi Nishijima and Kōji Yakusho, the film follows a young man's attempts to rebuild his life after waking up from a 10 year coma.
+It premiered at the 1998 Toronto International Film Festival to mostly positive reviews.

 Plot

 Twenty-four-year-old Yutaka Yoshii wakes up in a hospital room after lying in a coma for ten years.
 His family is nowhere to be found, with only the man who was responsible for his accident and subsequent coma coming to visit him and giving him money upon his wake-up in an attempt to "put this behind [him]".
 Shortly after, he is picked up by his father's old loner friend, Fujimori, who takes him to his fish farm to live, which is on the Yoshii family plot.

 From here on, he is assigned a number of odd jobs around the farm.
 While an adult physically, Yutaka displays childlike behavior mentally and finds it difficult to adjust to his new life.
 The most notable aspect of this was when he was forcefully taken to a prostitute by Fujimori.
 He also hangs out with his childhood friends from time to time.

 His family eventually comes to visit him one by one after learning about his recovery.
 His father comes by first and learns that he and his mother divorced after his coma, his sister is engaged to a man and are seemingly bound to leave for America and his mother works in a cloth shop.
 His mother is the only one he has some sort of connection with as they had all made their peace with his coma and said their goodbyes.
 His mom tells him that he should lead his own life.